longshelley/DataEngineeringCapstone/README.md

 To run the program, run the `__main__.py` file.
 This will display two main choices: queries and visualizations.
 Selected choice will lead to more options.

 ##
-Ohis project was a modest effort aimed at showcasing some proficiency in data engineering.
+This project was a modest effort aimed at showcasing some proficiency in data engineering.
 Skills include:
 * MYSQL RDBMS
 * matplotlib, pyspark
 * Get requests and response